Different Training Styles

 High Level Of Reliability

-Lead and collar training is the best way to accomplish many types of dog training, particularly in situations where the dog must have a high level of reliability.
-For instance, dogs that have an important job to do, such as rescue dogs, police dogs and guard dogs, generally benefit from leash and collar training.
+Lead and collar training is the best way to accomplish many types of dog training.
+For instance, dogs that have an important job to do, such as police dogs, generally benefit from leash and collar training.

 Degrees Of Force

 In lead and collar training, varying degrees of force can be used, ranging from slight prompts with the lead to very harsh corrections.
-The amount of correction used should be appropriate to the situation, since using too much correction, or too little, will be ineffective.
+The amount of correction used should be appropriate to the situation.

 Controlling & Communicating

-When using dog lead training tips, the dog is trained to trust the handler and accept his or her directions without question.
-In order for the dog to be fully trained, the handler must demonstrate the ability to place the dog into a posture or position he or she does not want to take.
-This does not mean using force, but it does generally require some level of physical manipulation.
+When using dog lead training tips, the dog is trained to trust the handler and accept directions without question.
+In order for the dog to be fully trained, the handler must demonstrate the ability to place the dog into a position they do not want to take.
+This may require some level of physical manipulation.
 This manipulation is most easily and safely done using the main tool of lead and collar training – the lead.

 Lead Is A Tool

 It is important for every would be dog trainer to understand that the lead is simply a tool.
-While the lead is an important tool in this form of training, it is important for the dog trainer to eventually achieve the same results using whatever tools are at hand.
+It is important for the dog trainer to eventually achieve the same results using whatever tools are at hand.

 Even when the only tools at hand are the owner’s body and skill, the dog should be willing to obey.
-Creating a leader/follower relationship between handler and dog is still important, and it is important to use the lead as a tool and not a crutch.
+Creating a leader/follower relationship between handler and dog is still important.
 A properly trained dog should be willing to obey whether the lead is present or not.